AdvSumm: Adversarial Training for Bias Mitigation in Text Summarization: Introduction

 Moreover, most domain-agnostic bias mitigation techniques have been developed for classification tasks (e.g., employing Risk Minimization methods \cite{arjovsky2020invariant} across different target groups \cite{adragna2020fairness, donini2020empirical}).
 However, these methods are not scalable to text generation tasks, where bias may arise from the selection of multiple tokens rather than a single output label.
 This highlights the need for bias mitigation strategies for text generation models that are independent of particular domains or forms of bias.

 Given the generalization limitations of existing bias mitigation frameworks in text generation, we propose AdvSumm: \underline{Adv}ersarial \underline{Summ}arization.
 Our approach integrates a domain-agnostic component, \textit{Perturber}, into the model training process to reduce multiple forms of bias in generated summaries.
-We reformulate bias reduction in text summarization as a generalization problem, that can be addressed by enhancing the model’s robustness to input perturbations \cite{yi2021improved}.
+We reformulate bias reduction in text summarization as a generalization problem that can be addressed by enhancing the model’s robustness to input perturbations \cite{yi2021improved}.
 Prior work on Adversarial Training \cite{goodfellow2015fgsm, kaufmann2022efficient} across applications has shown its effectiveness in improving robustness.
+It is unclear, however, how adversarial training can be applied to language generation tasks.
 Building on this, we introduce an adversarial training strategy designed to mitigate biases originating from pre-training data by improving model robustness during fine-tuning.
-It is unclear, however, how adversarial training can be applied to language generation tasks.

 While other fields have benefited from adversarial robustness, it is difficult to apply to natural language due to the discrete nature of text data, unlike continuous modalities such as images or speech.
 We adopt adversarial training by introducing perturbations with the Perturber component at the embedding level of Sequence-to-Sequence (Seq2Seq) models \cite{vaswani2023attention}.
 As illustrated in Figure~\ref{fig:algo_overview}, the Perturber takes in the continuous embedding from the Transformer encoder, generates an adversarial embedding, and pushes the decoder output towards the same ground truth summary.
 This adversarial embedding helps improve robustness during training.
 Compared to baseline methods, our approach shows reductions in bias metrics while retaining the summarization quality.